-- Add blueberries.
-I like to drain the blueberries by drinking the juice, so it doesn’t make my porridge soggy.
+- Add defrosted berries.
+I like to drain the berries by drinking the juice, so it doesn’t make my porridge soggy.

 I love this combination, so usually I stick with it.
 But I add other ingredients when I want.
 And I change it when I run out of things or can’t access my favourites, for example, when travelling.

 Experiement with ingredients you like or want to try.
 These are some options that I enjoy:

 - Oats: Quinoa flakes instead of some of the oats (I use 2 spoons oats, 1 spoon quinoa).
 You can add cooked red lentils or mashed white beans, 1 spoon (sounds bizarre, but makes porridge more filling)

 - Spices (& other powders): Cinnamon and turmeric (with black pepper for absorption) are the key spices for me.
 I aim to include ground cloves too (super antioxidant), but only a little so they don’t dominate.
 Vanilla powder (love this, but it’s expensive).
 Ginger powder (especially when I want to boost my immune system).
 Amla powder (dried indian gooseberries, SUPER antioxidant).
 Maca powder for sweetness and antioxidant goodness.

 - Fruit: Mixed dried fruit.
 Sultanas, cheap in the UK.
 Fresh pears or apples, peeled and diced first, makes a more filling porridge.